teozec/image-renderer/README.md

 ![stack](rsc/stack.png)

-For example, if you want to stack 10 images saved as "image00.pfm", "image01.pfm" and so on, you can simply run:
+For example, if you want to stack 10 images saved as `image00.pfm`, `image01.pfm` and so on, you can simply run:
 ```bash
 image-renderer stack image*.pfm
 ```
-This way you will get a "stack.pfm" image in current directory.
+This way you will get a `stack.pfm` image in current directory.
 You can choose between `mean`and `median` stacking, and also apply sigma-clipping providing a `alpha` factor: for more info please run `image-renderer stack --help`.
 This action is very powerful: as a matter of fact it is not only used to get a better signal to noise ratio, but also for rendering blurry images.
 Here an example: